aslikeser/Residential-Property-Price-Forecasting/README.md

 <!--- ## Additional Resources --->

 ## For More Information
 For any inquiries, suggestions, or just a friendly chat, I'm here to connect!
-Feel free to reach out to me on LinkedIn.
+Feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/asli-keser/).
 Your thoughts and insights are always valued, and I look forward to hearing from you.
 Let's collaborate and make this project even better together!

 ## Repository Structure
 You are in the README.md.